4dboard/Proxy-yxorP/README.md

 ## Web-Proxy vs Proxy Server

-Bear in mind that this proxy script may not work with websites/pages that are overly script-heavy or contain an excessive number of "dynamic components."
-This is a well-documented disadvantage of web proxies.
-For such sites, you should use a genuine proxy server to redirect your browser's HTTP requests through:
+Bear in mind that this proxy script may not function properly on websites or pages that are very script-heavy or include an excessive number of "dynamic components," as indicated above.
+Web proxies' inability to encrypt data is a well-documented flaw in the technology.
+When visiting such websites, you should utilize a legitimate proxy server to redirect your browser's HTTP requests via the following domains:

 ![image](https://user-images.githubusercontent.com/6468571/153799352-ee3e60ed-6564-4633-9cc1-7acc2cfb2b50.png)
 ![image](https://user-images.githubusercontent.com/6468571/152181888-0b505d28-41c9-4d17-bf4d-9cb3b3411e67.png)